intergalacticmule/sales-data-solution/02_workflow_orchestration/README.md

 Execute DAG 02_terraform_apply from the Airflow homepage.

 This DAG can be inspected [here](./dags/02_terraform_apply_infra.py).
-It consists of a BashOperator task that calls [this bash script](./scripts/terraform/apply.sh), which basically navigates to the Terraform directory on the container and performs `terraform apply`.
+It consists of a BashOperator task that calls [this bash script](./scripts/terraform/apply.sh), which navigates to the Terraform directory on the container and performs `terraform apply`.

 We have now created a GCS bucket, and two BigQuery datasets for our needs.